andresali1/AngularSalesSystem/README.md

 ### :open_book: Configuración
 1. Run ▶️ "git clone https://github.com/andresali1/AngularSalesSystem.git" in a folder
 2. Go inside the folder "SqlScripts" and run both DDL.sql and DML.sql in your SQL server instance
-3. Go inside the folder "SalesSystem" and open the file "SalesSystem.sln" with Visual Studio 2022 and run the backend project
+3. Go inside the folder "SalesSystem" and open the file "SalesSystem.sln" with Visual Studio 2022, then go to the folder "SalesSystem.API", find the appsettings.json and update the connection string.
+Finally run the backend project
 4. Go inside the folder "SaleSystemApp" and open this folder with a terminal
 5. Run the command ▶️ "npm install" in the terminal
 6. Finally run the command ➡️ "ng serve -open" to access the frontend project